 It’s not like wrapping ribbon or fabric around a wreath form is revolutionary, but I would not have thought to wrap a section of it in a complementary fabric because it wasn’t part of my plan until my mistake forced me to find a creative solution.

 Mistakes allow you to exercise your creative muscle!

-I am happy with how the wreath looks, but I’m happier with how I solved my ribbon conundrum in a creative way.
+I am happy with how my modern Halloween wreath looks, but I’m happier with how I solved my ribbon conundrum in a creative way.

-It felt good to create a cheerful, modern Halloween wreath to celebrate the season in a un-spooky way.
+It felt good to make a cheerful DIY Halloween wreath to celebrate the season in a un-spooky way.

 Mostly, though, it felt good not to dwell on my mistake and beat myself up for not buying enough supplies.